-(Fildes et al., 2009)

 We also evaluate the models’ forecasting performance depending on whether the focal product is being promoted.
 We find that the ADL-intra-EWC method has the best performance for the promoted forecast period and that the ADL-intra-IC method dominates the non-promoted forecast period.
 We, therefore, forge an exploratory ADL-EWC-IC model which is a combination of the ADL-intra-EWC method and the ADL-intra-IC method based on whenever the focal product is being promoted.
 We evaluate the forecasting performance of the ADL-EWC-IC model based on previously unseen data for 1605 SKUs from a different set of 28 stores, and find that this combined model generates the most accurate forecasts overall.
 We note that the results are post hoc and based on the same dataset.
 However, this may suggest a potential for more effective forecasting strategies, and we leave further analysis to future research.

-In this study, our proposed methods deliver bigger forecasting improvements compared to conventional models for some product categories.
-This raises the question whether our methods lead to greater accuracy improvements for SKUs with some specific characteristics.
+In this study, our proposed methods deliver greater accuracy improvements compared to conventional models for some product categories.
+This may further raise the question whether our methods lead to greater accuracy improvements for SKUs with some specific characteristics.
 For example, in an exploratory analysis, we regress the improvement of the forecasting performance (e.g., as defined in equation 12 and 13) on a wide range of measures such as the mean and standard deviation of product sales and price, the intensity of promotion, the proportion of outliers, randomness, and trend (see Fildes, 1992).
-We find that both of our proposed methods have bigger forecasting improvements compared to the ADL-intra models for SKUs associated with higher levels of randomness and trend (e.g., those which are more difficult to forecast and tend to exhibit a trend in product sales).
-The ADL-intra-IC method tends to have smaller forecasting improvements for SKUs with higher proportions of outliers and higher levels of promotion intensity, possibly because it becomes more difficult to make adjustments for the forecast bias when there are too many outliers which are likely associated with promotional activities.
+We find that both of our proposed methods have greater accuracy improvements compared to the ADL-intra models for SKUs associated with higher levels of randomness and trend (e.g., those which are more difficult to forecast and tend to exhibit a trend in product sales).
+The ADL-intra-IC method tends to have smaller accuracy improvements for SKUs with higher proportions of outliers and higher levels of promotion intensity, possibly because it becomes more difficult to make adjustments for the forecast bias when there are too many outliers which are likely associated with promotional activities.
 This finding is consistent with the forecasting performance of the ADL-intra-IC model for the non-promoted period.
 Thus, the post hoc results suggest a potential for more effective forecasting strategies where we select the forecasting models based on the data characteristics of the SKU, an interesting question which we also leave to future research.